Merry Christmas! Buy One Get One Free Code: GSBOGO

 Have your friend hold the PD ruler over your eyes while placing the zero to the center of your right pupil.
 Read the measurement.
 The number directly over the center of your left pupil is your PD.
 Have your friend repeat the measurement a few times to make sure it’s correct.

-PD measurement by yourself?
+PD measurement by the PD tools?

 It is also easy to measure your PD all by yourself.
 All you need is your PD ruler and a mirror.